Ranchland (central Montana) Roundup – Lewistown – Helena – White Sulphur Springs – Townsend

 The top attraction in Helena, Montana is the Montana Historical Society Museum, located across the street from the State Capitol building.
 Hundreds of exhibits tell the story early Indians, trappers, miners, and homesteaders.
 A special gallery contains numerous original paintings of western art by C.M.
 Russell, Montana’s most famous artist.
 View sights in Helena.

-If visiting Helena, Montana in late summer, don’t miss the Last Chance Community Pow-Wow.
-Hundreds of Indians, many in native dress, celebrate native American culture at one of America’s best Pow Wows.
+If visiting Helena, Montana in late September, don’t miss the Last Chance Community Pow-Wow.
+Native Americans, many in native dress, celebrate their culture at one of America’s best Pow Wows.
 The Helena Tourism Business Improvement District publishes a community calendar listing other things going on in Helena.

 Helena’s Rocky Mountain Ice Arena offers year-round fun for the entire family.
 This is an classy indoor ice skating rink.
 Rental skates are available.

 Casinos and saloons get plenty of business, too.
 Video slot machines are common.
 Lottery tickets sold by the State lead to a quick buck for a few gamblers.

 In Helena, as in most of Montana, the best is in the outdoors.
 Bordering the city on the south is the famous Mt.
 Helena.
 It’s a short hike on foot to the top of Mt.
 Helena and every bit worth the trip.
 The view of the Helena Valley and the mountains to the south and west is spectacular.
 Even in the summer, it’s usually quiet on the top of Mt.
 Helena, making this a place of solitude and peace.
 Travel tip: Comfortable shoes are a must for hiking.